-1c.
-Evaluative Mediation
+2c.
+Evaluate Mediation

-Evaluative mediation is a style of mediation in which the mediator is allowed to offer suggestions or opinions for consideration or inclusion in an agreement.
+Evaluate mediation, or evaluative mediation, is a style of mediation in which the mediator is allowed to offer suggestions or opinions for consideration or inclusion in an agreement.

 This style differs quite a bit from facilitative and transformative mediation because the evaluative mediator's opinions can contribute to the resolution.